outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - derive logic types that would be necessary to complete the logic interface & give examples of logical object interactions

   - add to problem/solution structures

+    - when understanding a system of agents, do you think in terms of the following interfaces & interface combinations
+      - physical agent system
+      - functions, like thinking or communication & other interaction functions
+      - traversals of the paths of the system & the inputs/outputs of these path traversals
+      - attributes like cost & the attribute network connecting them
+      - system structures like incentives/games
+      - a system of games
+      - a set of possible state changes for an agent, or for the system, or for functions
+      - probabilities of actions given system info
+      - probabilities of games, functions, or path traversal in the system

+      - these interfaces provide different structures to understand the system with, but its not immediately obvious which interface is most useful to understand a system
+      - often the problems with combination interfaces is that there are structures of recursion, self-reference, loops, & ambiguities that make a difference type unclear
+        - example:
+          - the concept of probability may occur in a language network, and the concept may appear elsewhere in the network, such as 'probability of co-occurrence or similarity determined by position'
+          - the 'attributes' of 'attribute' may occur in a network of 'attributes', where the concept of 'attribute' appears in these structures on the network but is not explicitly defined on the network
+        - this overlap may not cause a semantic problem, but it often does, mostly in the confusion (non-explicit connection/mapping) between different interface combinations

     - a 'find a solution' function should be able to be converted into a 'generate a solution' function & other functions like 'test a solution' & 'apply a solution', bc as the brain learns, it can generate solutions on demand once understanding develops